 An invasive species is a species that is non-native and whose introduction causes or has the potential to cause harm to the environment, economy, or human health.
 Invasive species spread quickly and aggressively because they are hardy, they reproduce rapidly, and they lack natural predators or biological controls.
 Invasive species can compete with natives for resources, prey on natives, alter the environment to make it undesirable for natives, interfere with human infrastructure and activities, carry and transmit diseases, and make the landscape more prone to natural disasters such as floods and wildfires. (www.yates.cce.cornell.edu)

-Property owners and municipalities can learn proper identification and management techniques for invasive species with hands-on activities on Wednesday, February 7, 2018.
+Property owners and municipalities can learn proper identification and management techniques for invasive species with hands-on activities on Friday, April 20, 2018.
 Participants will be introduced to the invasive species that can be found in the Catskill region, including hemlock woolly adelgid, emerald ash borer, Asian longhorned beetle, Southern pine beetle, and oak wilt.
 The risks associated with non-management will also be addressed.
 This class is held from 12:00 to 3:00 pm at the Extension Education Center on 64 Ferndale-Loomis Road in Liberty.
 Lunch will be provided.
-In the event of inclement weather, the class will be held on February 22.

 Cornell Cooperative Extension Sullivan County (CCESC) is offering this introductory class in partnership with Catskill Regional Invasive Species Partnership (CRISP) and the New York State Hemlock Initiative to increase awareness of the environmental and economic impacts of invasive species on the towns and homeowners in Sullivan County.

 Cost is $20 per person or $15 per CCESC enrollee.
 Anyone can enroll in CCESC for an annual contribution of $25 and receive a monthly subscription to the Extension Connection magazine.